Mamangam (film)

-Mamangam is a 2019 Indian Malayalam-language period action film directed by M. Padmakumar, and produced by Kavya Film Company.
+Mamangam is a 2019 Indian Malayalam-language epic historical action film directed by M. Padmakumar, and produced by Kavya Film Company.
 Sajeev Pillai was the director in the first schedule, but was replaced by M. Padmakumar.
 It stars Mammootty in the lead role, with Unni Mukundan, Achuthan and Siddique.
 The film is about the Mamankam festival of the 18th century on the banks of the Bharathappuzha at Tirunavaya, in the Malabar region.
 The film follows Chaaverukal who plots to overthrow the Samoothiri.

 Songs are composed by M. Jayachandran.
 Originally shot in Malayalam, it was dubbed in Tamil, Telugu and Hindi and simultaneously released worldwide on 12 December 2019.
+The film became a box-office bomb.

 Synopsis

 During the medieval fair of Mamangam, twelve-year-old warrior Chandroth Chanthunni becomes a legend after putting up a brave fight against the Zamorin.